izihawa/summa/summa-web-example/README.md

 and it may be worked around by setting headers inside `ServiceWorker`

-These headers are required for enabling `SharedArrayBuffer` in browsers. `summa-wasm` spawns `WebWorkers` and actively uses shared memory.
+These headers are required for enabling `SharedArrayBuffer` in browsers. `summa-wasm` needs `SharedArrayBuffer` because library spawns `WebWorkers` and actively uses shared memory for passing data.